ntnu-arl/PX4-CBF/README.md

 ### QP solver

 As the safety filter relies on solving a minimization problem, the use of a solver is required (when FoV constrains are engaged).
-We use a fork of [qpOASES](https://github.com/ntnu-arl/qpOASES).
+We use a fork of [qpOASES](https://github.com/ntnu-arl/qpOASES) in which we removed some includes that are not usable on some standard PX4 Boards which prevent dynamic memory allocation.

-*TODO explain why fork, mention dynamic memory allocation issues*

 > Note: The qpOASES implementation is currently not working on the PixRacer Pro board and leads to firmware crashes.
 We are currently investigating this issue.